Last Updated on June 15, 2023 by Grow with Bovees

 What a pleasure growing Swiss Chard is!

-At the same time, my personal favourites, the colourful varietals, such as ‘Neon Lights’, live up to their alternative name of ‘Rainbow Chard’ with super-bright veins and stems in shades from purple through red and orange to a vibrant yellow, adding a splash of colour from the moment they sprout.
+At the same time, my personal favorites, the colorful varietals, such as ‘Bright Lights’, live up to their alternative name of ‘Rainbow Chard’ with super-bright veins and stems in shades from purple through red and orange to a vibrant yellow, adding a splash of color from the moment they sprout.

-Swiss chard is also known and catalogued as spinach beet, leaf beet, silver beet and seakale beet, though I think the last two names are used only to describe the Fordhook Giant type of plant, which has dark green leaves and wide, white, flat petioles or mid-ribs, which are often cooked separately.
+Swiss chard is a member of the beet family, also known as spinach beet, leaf beet, silver beet and seakale beet, though I think the last two names are used only to describe the Fordhook Giant type of plant, which has dark green leaves and wide, white, flat petioles or mid-ribs, which are often cooked separately.

-It has also been described as ‘perpetual’ spinach, though the picking season rarely extends over more than about 4 months, particularly if nematodes are a problem.
+It has also been described as ‘perpetual’ spinach, being a “cut and come again” type plant, though the growing season of chard plants rarely extends over more than about 4 months, particularly if nematodes are a problem.

-Swiss chard, garden beets, sugar beets and mangelwurzels all belong to the same species, as is evident from their seeds, and they will ‘cross’ readily if seed crops are grown on adjacent plots, which explains why red-tinged plants sometimes show up in sowings.
+Swiss chard, garden beets, sugar beets, and mangelwurzels all belong to the same cool-weather species, as is evident from their seeds, and they will ‘cross’ readily if seed crops are grown on adjacent plots, which explains why red-tinged plants sometimes show up in sowings.

 Swiss chard is loosely called ‘spinach’ by most people in many countries, the cultivars of true spinach being somewhat more difficult subjects as well as much lower yielding.

-The plants are grown mainly for their leaves, but the leafstalks are used extensively for certain dishes.
+Swiss chard plants are grown mainly for their leafy greens, but the leaf stems are also used extensively for certain dishes.

 An upright cultivar with dark green leaves, sometimes heavily crumpled, while the leaf stalks are broad, flat and white.